ngduc/cnav/README.md

 ## 🔐 Configuration

-On first run, you'll be prompted to enter your OpenAI API key.
+On first run, you'll be prompted to enter your OPENAI_API_KEY or ANTHROPIC_API_KEY.
 You can also set it up manually:

 1. Create a `.env` file in your working directory with:
 ```